Formation and construction of a shock wave for one dimensional $n\times n$ strictly hyperbolic conservation laws with small smooth initial data: Geometric blowup of the hyperbolic system

-where $K$, $H_i$, $\tilde{C}$ and $W$ are some positive constants to be determined later. \end{lemma} \begin{proof} The proof will be carried out by continuous induction.
+where $\mathcal{K}_0$, $\mathcal{H}_i$, $\tilde{\mathcal{H}}$ and $\mathcal{W}$ are some positive constants to be determined later (see \eqref{eq:2.52-Y1} below). \end{lemma} \begin{proof} The proof will be carried out by continuous induction.
 At first, \eqref{eq:2.17*} holds true for $m=0$ by \eqref{YHC-3}.
-Assume that \eqref{eq:2.17*} holds for $m$, then it suffices to show it is still valid for $m+1$.
+Assume that \eqref{eq:2.17*} holds for $m$, it is required to show the validity for $m+1$.

 Integrating \eqref{eq:2.12}-\eqref{eq:2.13} for $t\in [t_0, t_1]$ yields that